Greg Arnold: Biography

 By 1986 Greg Arnold was lead vocalist with Melbourne indie rock band, 13 at Midnight, which released a cover version of "She Sells Sanctuary" (originally by The Cult), on Cleopatra Records.
 The original line-up were Arnold, Russell Hall on bass guitar, Peter Pilley on drums, and Byron Smith on lead guitar (music journalist at Juke Magazine).
 Hall was soon replaced by Michael Allen on bass guitar.
 The group followed with an album, Warring Tribes, in 1987 on Cleopatra Records.

-By 1989 the group, 13 at Midnight, had disbanded, Arnold recalled in March 1993, "I wasn't particularly keen to get into a band after Thirteen at Midnight ... but [Allen] kind of talked me into it really, and I think from that we learnt a few things we didn't want to do again – and it's worked out".
+By 1989, the group 13 at Midnight had disbanded, Arnold recalled in March 1993, "I wasn't particularly keen to get into a band after Thirteen at Midnight ... but [Allen] kind of talked me into it really, and I think from that we learnt a few things we didn't want to do again – and it's worked out".
 In 1989 after a break of a few months with Arnold on lead vocals, acoustic guitar, keyboards; and Allen on bass guitar, backing vocals, guitar, keyboards; they formed a folk rock group, Things of Stone and Wood, with Justin Brady on violin, mandolin, harmonica, guitar; and Tony Floyd on drums, percussion, recorder, backing vocals.

-Arnold explained the group's name, "[its] kind of organic and evocative, yeah, that's right.
+Arnold explained the group's name, "[it's] kind of organic and evocative, yeah, that's right.
 I'll have to remember that one".
 One of their earliest gigs was the 21st birthday party for Arnold's then-girlfriend, Helen Durham.
 Arnold wrote "Happy Birthday Helen", for Durham's 22nd birthday:

 [it] was just a gift for Helen ... it was never intended to be released.
 But when I played it to [Allen] he said, "This is a ripper, we've got to do this song" ...
 The drive along the Yarra is all true ...
 We kissed on the bridge that fell down ... [it] was actually London Bridge on the Great Ocean Road ...
 It was such an intensely personal love song, so it was weird hearing the song everywhere.

 — Greg Arnold quoted in Molly Meldrum presents 50 years of rock in Australia (2007) by Jeff Jenkins and Ian "Molly" Meldrum, p.
 288–289.

 Durham recalled being told by fans that "she was not the subject of the song ...
 People would say they knew the real Helen".
 Arnold and Durham were later married.
 "Happy Birthday Helen" was issued in December 1992, which peaked at No. 9 on the ARIA Singles Chart, the highest point for any of the band's singles.
 The group issued their debut album, The Yearning, in March the following year, which reached No.8 on the related ARIA Albums Chart.
 Arnold wrote most of the songs for the group.
 At the ARIA Music Awards of 1993 the group won 'Best New Talent'.

 During late that year they were touring Europe, including a support gig for Midnight Oil in the United Kingdom.
 While there Arnold won 'Songwriter of the Year' at the 1993 APRA Awards.